slacy/openmusictheory.github.io/externalExpansions.md

 <iframe src="https://embed.spotify.com/?uri=spotify:track:3ZlIXdp94i6qpfox8Su6Ll" width="300" height="80" frameborder="0" allowtransparency="true"></iframe>

 The [compound period](compoundPeriod.html) here ends with a PAC in m.
-16. Following the cadence, a five-measure *closing section* serves as further confirmation.
+16. Following the cadence, a five-measure *closing section* serves to confirm it.
 Notice that the melody is centered around scale degree 1—a common feature of these passages—and that harmonically the ii–V-I cadential progression that ended the theme (see m.
 15 and 16) is simply repeated.

 ###Standing on the Dominant